USS Standard Arrow: United States Navy service as USS Signal, 1944-1946

 The U.S. Navy again acquired Standard Arrow on 4 April 1944 for World War II service and commissioned her as the miscellaneous auxiliary USS Signal (IX-142) the same day.

 Signal operated in the Pacific Ocean for the remainder of World War II, carrying and storing oil for Service Squadron 10, based at Majuro Atoll and Ulithi Atoll, and serving as station tanker at those atolls.

 In February 1946, the Navy transferred Signal to the Maritime Commission, which placed her in its reserve fleet at Mobile, Alabama.
 She was returned to her owner on 20 February 1946 and her name was stricken from the Navy List on 12 March 1946.

 Later career

-Once again named SS Standard Arrow, the ship resumed commercial operations for about a year.
-She was scrapped in April 1947.
+Once again named SS Standard Arrow, she resumed commercial operations for about a year.
+The tanker was sold to H. H. Buncher company in early 1947.
+She was broken up in Mobile, Alabama, in April 1947, by Liberty Industrial Salvage Inc.